-Have you ever thought about getting your portraits professionally done with your horse but have decided it wasn’t worth the effort since your horse would look great but you would be a hot mess?
-I recently asked Kira McCarty of Onsite Muse to talk to me about makeup tips for equestrian portrait sessions.
+Have you ever thought about getting your portraits professionally done with your horse but decided it wasn’t worth the effort since your horse would look great but you would be a hot mess?
+To help with that, I asked Kira McCarty of Onsite Muse to chat with me a bit about makeup tips for equestrian portrait sessions.

 If you are interested in reading more about Kira and her team, check out my recent blog post, “Why Hair and Makeup Artists should Work with Equestrian Photographers“.

-What are your favorite tips for someone who can’t afford or doesn’t want to have their makeup professionally done?
+favorite tips for those who can’t afford to have their makeup professionally done

 There are some easy things that budget-conscious clients can do to make themselves look better in pictures.